contactandyc/another-c-library/website/ebook/2-timing/index.md

 while(*p != 0) /* fifth time *p == 0, so condition is no longer true */
 ```

-At this point, p points to just passed the letter s and advanced four times, so the length is four.
+At this point, p points to just past the letter s and has advanced four times, so the length is four.

 It is common for developers to use `int` as a return type.
 However, it is generally more efficient and less bug-prone to use `size_t`.
 For a 64 bit CPU to work with an `int`, it must split a register since the CPU is meant to work with 64-bit integers.
 This split is not cheap.
 Additionally, if you use `size_t` or (`ssize_t` for signed numbers), the program will be more portable to 64-bit systems where a string might be longer than 2 billion bytes.
 A better implementation of `strlen` might look like the following.
 The only difference is that the `strlen` returns a type `size_t`.
 Strings cannot be negative in length, so returning an unsigned number also helps people using the function to understand that.